Coming Soon 👀 At the beginning of April, you’ll be

 Back to the comic strip and its scientific inaccuracies.
 The diagram shoes no vortices.
 None.
 Vortices would enhance drag but with no vortices shown, there is no corresponding increase in drag due to vortices.
 The diagram does show a reason for an increase in lift.
 Air flow as diagrammed gives lift but perhaps not enough for the tortoise to fly.
 That the tortoise shell generates some lift with wind is somewhat ironic because an inability to fly is the bird’s tag line.

-oldthang about 1 year ago
+oldthang over 1 year ago

 You talking to me, bird?

-dcdete. about 1 year ago
+dcdete. over 1 year ago

 Are the colorists on strike at GoComics demanding more money.
 Even though the John Hart Studios has already paid for the color at their website?